 The dangers of overheating and heat stroke in dogs

 More studies show that heatstroke in dogs results in serious complications and a near 50% fatality rate despite appropriate treatment.
-The higher the dog’s temperature and the longer it takes for him to get heatstroke treatment, the worse the outcome.
+The higher the dog’s temperature and the longer it takes for him to get heatstroke treatment, the worse the outcome will be.

-“But even in relatively mild temperatures, burns to a pet’s pads can result if forced to walk on the hot surface,” says Dr. Raelynn Farnsworth, DVM at WSU (source)
+“But even in relatively mild temperatures, burns to a pet’s pads can result if forced to walk on the hot surface,” says Dr. Raelynn Farnsworth, DVM (source)

-“The perfect example of this is a dog who goes to the dog park on a nice, warm, spring day when they have not [been] all winter, and they play [with a] Frisbee [disk] and run more than normal,” says Dr. Stacy Eckman, DVM at Texas VetMed (source)
+“The perfect example of this is a dog who goes to the dog park on a nice, warm, spring day when they have not [been] all winter, and they play [with a] Frisbee [disk] and run more than normal,” says Dr. Stacy Eckman, DVM (source)

-Heat stroke happens when the generation of heat exceeds the body’s ability to dissipate it.
-It is a very serious condition that can have terrible effects on a dogs body.
-Some of these effects can include:
+Heat stroke happens when the generation of heat exceeds the dog’s body’s ability to dissipate it.
+It is a very serious condition that can have terrible effects.
+Some of these can include:

 - vascular damage